apache/drill/_docs/sql-reference/030-lexical-structure.md

 Table and column names are case-insensitive.
 Use identifier quotes to enclose names that contain special characters.
 Special characters are those other than the 52 Latin alphabet characters.
 For example, space and @ are special characters.

 The following example shows the keyword Year enclosed in identifier quotes.
-Because the column alias contains the special space character, also enclose the alias in back ticks, as shown in the following example:
+Because the column alias contains the special space character, also enclose the alias in backticks, as shown in the following example:

     SELECT extract(year from transdate) AS `Year`, t.user_info.cust_id AS `Customer Number` FROM dfs.tmp.`sampleparquet` t;
     +------------+-----------------+